the-sisyphean/inL00p/readme.md

 * **Dynamic Content:** Clubs feature custom banners, descriptions, and resource links.
 * **Resource Hub:** Downloadable PDFs inside urls and external links specific to each club.

 ### 🛡️ Admin Privileges (Security)
+* **Secure Admin Whitelisting:** Admin privileges are not automatic.
+Access is strictly granted only to **pre-verified email addresses** manually authorized in the database.
 * **Role-Based Access:** Admin tools are hidden from standard users.
 * **Content Management:** Admins can:
     * Create and Edit Clubs.